mybuilder/kongfig/README.md

 ## Contributing to Kongfig

 We are very grateful for any contributions you can make to the project.

+To run a development build of the application execute `./dev-kongfig`.

 Visit the [Contributing](CONTRIBUTING.md) documentation for submission guidelines.